 collaborative leading is sensitive, responsive, and free of domination.

-Embrace, don't frame.
-Embrace and frame are the two main words used to describe the connection between two partner dancers.
-They represent two profoundly different schools of thought.
-We teach embrace, not frame.
-Frame makes creative collaboration impossible.
+Embrace and frame are two contrasting words that are used to describe the physical connection between dance partners.
 An embrace is a hug: you and your partner draw close and gently hold each other; an embrace is a gesture of love.
-Framing calls to mind two by fours and steel girders: the necessarily rigid framework that supports a structure.
+Framing calls to mind two by fours and steel beams: the necessarily rigid framework that supports a structure.

 Different dances and schools of dancing have tended to go one way or the other: the basic stance or starting point is either a gentle hug, or holding your partner firmly away.
-Framing generally keeps your partner away, but an embrace can be either open or closed.
-Collaborative dancers move fluidly through many degrees of open and close embrace.
+Framing generally indicates a separation between you and your partner; an embrace can be either open or closed.
+Collaborative dancers move through many degrees of open and close embrace.

 Dynamism yes!
 However, there can be plenty of dynamism - compression and elasticity - in even the closest of embraces.
-Zydeco and balboa are close embrace dances that feature lots of dynamic tension.
-Tango uses a much softer touch overall, but strong dynamism is still there, especially in modern movements like ganchos, big boleos, volcadas and colgadas.
+Zydeco and balboa are dynamic close embrace dances.
+Tango is full of dynamism, but it's generally brief - just a dynamic moment for a specific purpose, then back to a neutral embrace, each partner balanced of their own axis.

 Three uses for embrace.
 A collaborative embrace is not for moving my partner or being moved by my partner.
 It has 3 purposes: communicating ideas and suggestions back and forth, stabilizing the spatial relationship between the 2 dancing bodies, and offering support for my partner's voluntary movements.